Skip to content

 Step 2: Basic Information

-• Click the icon selector to choose an icon
+• Click the current type icon to open the icon selector

 Step 3: Write Regular Expression

-• m: ^ and $ match start/end of line
+• m (multiline): ^ and $ match at line boundaries

-Created regular expressions will automatically appear in the recognition type list:
+Saved regular expressions appear in the recognition type list:

 1. Open "Global Shortcuts"